alisyedakkas/Factory-Insights-360/README.md

 # Orient Allure Lingerie Ltd Factory Insights 360 Project

 ## Company Overview
-Orient Allure Lingerie Ltd is a Chinese owned company which is operating its factory in Bangladesh for last 12 years and exports its products to Europe.There main products are ladies lingerie product.The factory has 2 unit in Gazipur,Dhaka.Unit 1 is having 1500 manpower and Unit 2 is having 700 manpower.
+Orient Allure Lingerie Ltd is a Chinese owned company which is operating its factory in Bangladesh for last 12 years and exports its products to Europe.Their main products are ladies lingerie product.The factory has 2 unit in Gazipur,Dhaka.Unit 1 is having 1500 manpower and Unit 2 is having 700 manpower.

 ## Problem Statement
 This is a real project.
 Orient Allure Lingerie Ltd is using Microsoft Excel and Powerpoint for long time to analyze all reports and data.But using Excel and Powerpoint its hard and time consuming to get proper insights.
 Management of the company decided to use Microsoft Power BI for data analytics and to visualize all its reports so that they can analyze the performance & insights of the factory.